tencherry10/clib/Readme.md

 - [x] fix DEBUG wildcard comp bug

 TODO
+- [ ] likewise refactor the clib-install system so that there are clib-install-source where source is github / bitbucket or some other private source
+- [ ] need to add a deploy subtask and subsequently a deploy BBB and/or deploy docker

+MAYBE
 - [ ] need to test clib-* relative to clib executable path under windows
-- [ ] likewise refactor the clib-install system so that there are clib-install-source where source is github / bitbucket or some other private source

 # clib(1)